 He took the earlier work and compared it with his own experimental and practical findings.
 If he could confirm their work, he would use it; otherwise, he would criticize it, and say why it was wrong.

 He had an absolute belief in the power of experiment and observation.
-He did not believe in merely following what books had told him was true.
+He did not believe in merely following what books had told him.
 He needed to verify the truth for himself.

 Galen’s 1500 Year Domination of Medicine